AhmadM-DL/freakdroid.github.io/refundPolicy.md

 ---
 layout: page
-title: Refound Policy
+title: Refund Policy
-permalink: /refound/
+permalink: /refund/
 ---

 If you are a client and wanna request a refund about any project or service, you have 1 day after that the invoice was paid.